Chicago Attorneys Answer Property Division FAQs

 - Both parties' age, health, occupation, source and amount of income, employability and skills, liabilities, and their needs.

-- Whether any child custody issues are involved, and which party is responsible to provide for the children.
+- Whether any child allocation issues are involved, and which party is responsible to provide for the children.

 - Whether the property division is in place of or in addition to maintenance payments.